TadiT7/treble_experimentations_wiki/Nokia-1.md

 Accelerometer, Light and Proximity sensors works fine.

-This explains somehow why the screen resets and the phone restart when booting up.

 * GPS:

-Might work.
+Didn't work.
+If worked.
+It uses Wi-Fi scanning and Bluetooth scanning.
+But very inaccurate.

 * Camera / Flashlight

-Flashlight in quick settings doesn't work in Android 8.1 (Retest needed).
-But Android 9 works.
+Flashlight works fine.

-Back camera's exposure is very low and can't be changed with stock Camera2 app (Even on stock ROM it's the same.
+Back camera's exposure is very low and can't be changed with stock Camera2 app (Even on stock ROM when using this app, it's the same.
 Manual exposure option in settings doesn't do anything).
 Use Camera app from Stock ROM might helps.

-HDR isn't working whatsoever.
+HDR kinda works.

 Front camera works fine.